TurboWarp/docs/docs/development/extensions/hello-world.md

  - Syntax error in the JavaScript.
 This should appear in your browser's developer tools.
  - Runtime error in the JavaScript.
 This should appear in your browser's developer tools.
- - Your adblocker or browser is blocking requests to localhost.
-Try turning off your adblocker.
+ - Your ad blocker or browser is blocking requests to localhost.
+Try turning off your ad blocker.
 Once your extension is published on an internet-facing website this shouldn't be a problem.

-Now, disect what is going on in this file.
-We will explain the code in the order it will run.
+Now, we will dissect what is going on in this file in the order it runs.

 ## Constructing and registering